infiniteoverflow/infiniteoverflow/README.md

  ## Profile Views
  <img align="left" src = "https://profile-counter.glitch.me/infiniteoverflow/count.svg" alt ="Loading"> <br>

-I am a 3rd year CSE Student from Sir M. Visvesvaraya Institute of Technology , Bangalore.
+I am a final year CSE Student from Sir M. Visvesvaraya Institute of Technology , Bangalore.
 I am currently the Mentor and Lead of Glug MVIT and also the Team Lead of the App Dev team of GLUG.
 We work towards building open source projects which acts as a learning experience for young and enthusiastic developers.

 ## My Tech-Stack